Time-Critical Adversarial Influence Blocking Maximization

 \end{definition}

-Fig.~\ref{model} gives an example of the AIBM problem.
-The red nodes in Fig.~\ref{modelex1} are the known negative seed set $S$, and Fig.~\ref{modelex2} illustrates its corresponding influence spread under $S$ alone.
-Fig.~\ref{modelex3} shows the activation status of each node when the negative seeds $S$ (dark red nodes) and the selected positive seed set $A$ (dark blue nodes) propagate simultaneously.
-Light red nodes indicate those activated by $S$, while light blue nodes denote those activated by $A$.
-Compared to Fig.~\ref{modelex2}, the influence spread of the negative seeds is blocked significantly, and AIBM aims to block this negative influence as much as possible.

 However, in scenarios such as public emergencies or rumor outbreaks, it is not only essential to block the spread of negative influence, but also to block it within a limited time.
-This gives rise to time-critical adversarial influence blocking maximization, as given by the following Definition~\ref{def:TCAIBM}. \begin{definition}[Time-Critical Adversarial Influence Blocking Maximization] Let $\tau$ indicate the time constraints defined in the TC-IC model (Definition~\ref{def:tc-ic}).
-Let $\sigma^-_\tau(A)=\sigma_\tau(S,\varnothing)-\sigma_\tau(S,A)$ denote the negative influence reduction under the TC-IC model with time constraints $\tau$, where $S$ and $A$ correspond to the negative seed set and the positive seed set, respectively.
-The objective of TC-AIBM is to find an optimal positive seed set $A$ of size $k$ that maximizes the negative influence reduction $\sigma_\tau^-$, i.e.,
+This gives rise to TC-AIBM, as given by the following Definition~\ref{def:TCAIBM}. \begin{definition}[Time-Critical Adversarial Influence Blocking Maximization] Let $\tau$ indicate the time constraint defined in the TC-IC model (Definition~\ref{def:tc-ic}). $\sigma^-_\tau(A)=\sigma_\tau(S,\varnothing)-\sigma_\tau(S,A)$ denotes Negative Influence Reduction under the TC-IC model with time constraint $\tau$, where $S$ and $A$ correspond to the negative seed set and the positive seed set, respectively.
+The objective of TC-AIBM is to find an optimal positive seed set $A$ of size $k$ that maximizes the $\sigma_\tau^-$, i.e.,

 \end{definition}